ederfmartins/pokered_destiny/README.md

  * A real Pokemon leage after defeating elite 4.
  * Important battles will enforce the set mode, making then more interesting.

-At this moment, this hack is a work in progress, but is already playable.
+At this moment, this hack is already playable.